boundary/dw-consul/README.md

 These examples build upon each other - use of either `loadbalancer` or `registration` modules requires the `client` module.

+For a more complete example, take a look at the example-app, which demonstrates service registration and client usage.

 ### Client example